“More than half of public school students now have low-income families” – Slate[i]

 Unfortunately, most workers have yet to see a true recovery and continue to struggle to make ends meet while state policies often serve to limit their ability to support themselves and their families.

-States across the country, including Idaho, are failing workers with policies that hurt workers’ chances of success rather than supporting their ability to thrive.
+States across the country, including Washington, are failing to fully support workers with policies that hurt workers’ chances of success rather than supporting their ability to thrive.
 Additionally, women and people of color often feel the effects of these policies the most, with disproportionately low wages and high rates of poverty.

-In Idaho, workers are falling behind as the minimum wage trails a living wage, the tax system overburdens low-income workers, and many workers do not have access to affordable health care.
+In Washington, while there are strong supports for working families, workers are falling behind as the minimum wage trails a living wage and the tax system severely overburdens low-income workers.
 For workers to have a chance to become financially stable, policymakers must create an environment that is not only good for businesses’ bottom line, but good for workers and their families.

 To assess how well states support workers, we look at three areas key to workers’ success: Jobs and Wages, Debt and Taxes, and Supports for Working Families.
 25 indicators are divided evenly among these three categories (with one additional indicator under Jobs and Wages).
 Data comes from a wide variety of sources including the U.S. Department of Labor, the National Conference of State Legislatures, the Institute on Taxation and Economic Policy, the National Employment Law Project, and more.